garygriswold/Bible.js/Plugins/AWS/src/android/app/src/main/java/README.txt

 NOTES ON Use of AWS
 GNG 9/8/2017

+After making changes to this module.
+You much run build_framework.sh in the project directory in order to promote those changes to other modules.

+But it is imported to the Cordova App as a plugin that picks up the source files, not the .jar

 When using AWS.jar be sure to put the necessary entries into the AndroidManifest.xml file.
 The includes:
 1. INTERNET permission